-CREDITS
+CITEDITO

-Co mplete 18 cr edits from the following:
+Co mplete 18 cre edits from the following:

 1. One o f the fo llowing courses (3 or 4 credits):

 PHL 130 Logic and Reasoning 3

 PHL 330 Formal Reasoning 4

 PHL 432 Logic and its Metatheory 4

-2. One o f the fo llowing courses (3 credits):
+2. One of f the fo llowing courses (3 credits):

 PHL 354 Philosophy of Law 3

 PHL 454 Topics in Philosophy of Law 3

-3. One of the following courses (3 or 4 credits):
+3. One o f the fo llowing courses (3 or 4 credits):

 PHL 340 Ethics 3

 PHL 342 Environmental Ethics 3

 PHL 344 Ethical Issues in Health Care 4

 PHL 345 Business Ethics 4

 PHL 350 Introduction to Social and Political Philosophy 3

 PHL 351 African Philosophy 3

 PHL 353 Core Themes in Peace and Justice Studies 3

 PHL 355 Philosophy of Technology (W) 4

 PHL 356 Philosophical Aspects of Feminism 4

 PHL 357 Philosophy of Karl Marx 3

-4. Complete one 400-level Philosophy course as approved by the student's
+4. e 400-level Philosophy course as approved by the student's

 acade mic ad visor 3 or 4

-5. ditional Philosophy courses as approved by the student's
+5. Comp lete ad ditional Philosophy courses as approved by the student's

-acada mic ad vicor 1 to 9
+acade mic ad visor 4 to 8

 The Department of Philosophy offers two graduate programs.
 The Doctor of Philosophy may be earned in five years by students entering with a Bachelor of Arts in Philosophy.
 Requirements are adjusted for students entering with other majors or with a Master of Arts in Philosophy.
 The master's program is available to those with less academic preparation in the discipline or who want a terminal master's degree.
 Those who earn the master's degree can then apply for admission to the Doctor of Philosophy program.
 In both programs there are broad distribution requirements to provide candidates with a solid grounding in most areas within the discipline.
 Students may specialize in any of the three areas of concentration in which the department has developed special research and teaching strengths - health care and philosophy or social and political thought (which includes options in feminism, critical theory, African American philosophy, democratic theory, ethics and development), and environmental philosophy.
-Students may elect to complete a graduate specialization in Ethics and Development, an interdisciplinary offering that includes a practicum.
 Work in the traditional areas of philosophy such as metaphysics, epistemology, philosophy of logic and language, philosophy of science, ethics, the history of philosophy, and continental philosophy, is possible as well.